OpenMS/pyopenms-docs/docs/source/ms_data.rst

 Depending on the analysis requirements, this can lead to issues in quantification for example, for isobaric experiments.

-Here, we can assess the purity of the precursor to filter :term:`spectra` with a score below our expectation.
+Here, we can assess the purity of the precursor to filter spectra with a score below our expectation.

 .. code-block:: python
     :linenos: